Skip to content

 Account Metadata

-EFP provides an Account Metadata contract that allows users to set EFP-related metadata specific to their Ethereum account.
+EFP provides an Account Metadata contract that allows users to set EFP-related metadata specific to their Ethereum account, namely to specify a Primary List.

 Primary List